-Subscriber acquisition and ROI: We have increased subscriptions 4x without paid marketing efforts thus far, be it on social, search or other
+- Subscriber acquisition and ROI: We have increased subscriptions 4x without paid marketing efforts thus far, be it on social, search or other channels.

-Website traffic: We have improved nearly every major performance & traffic metric including unique visits, sessions, sessions per user, and pages per sessions
+- Website traffic: We have improved nearly every major performance and traffic metric, including unique visits, sessions, sessions per user, and pages per sessions.

-Prevented potentially poor business investments to the tune of tens of thousands of dollars
+- Loss prevention: We prevented potentially poor business investments to the tune of tens of thousands of dollars.

 What’s next for you and your partnership with BlueConic?